PieterEdoardo/Reverse_engineering_practice/crackmes/rop/README.md

 This exploit was provided by BitFriends on crackmes.one https://crackmes.one/crackme/5f3d7ed033c5d42a7c667d95

 # Context
 This is very exciting as it's my first time doing any type of buffer overflow myself from scratch.
 I'd like to thank BitFriends in advance for uploading a binary that serves as a low entry introduction.
 My I had to learn almost all of it as I only undestood buffer overflows from a theoretical standpoint.
-So, frankly, for most of this solve I had no clue what I was doing.
-Because of this, I decided to include some of my learning process in this write up, as for me otherwise it would have big nerrative jumps that wouldn't otherwise make sense.
+Because of this, I decided to include some of my learning process in this write up.

 # Recon
 ```